 Tokyo, Mt.
-Fuji, Haoke, Nagoya, Ise-Toba, Kyoto, Osaka
+Fuji, Hakone, Nagoya, Ise, Toba, Kyoto, Osaka

 Day 1 Tokyo

-Arrive at Narita Airport and we'll escort you by shuttle bus to your hotel.
-The rest of the day is free for you to explore Tokyo.
+Arrive at Narita Airport and take a shuttle bus to check -in to our hotel.
+The rest of the day is free to explore Tokyo.

 Day 2 Tokyo